-Beyond staff regulated under CRD IV, AIFMD and UCITS V, the variable remuneration of staff within Global Banking and Investor Solutions and Central Divisions is also subject, when it reaches at least 105 K \in , to a deferred payment on progressive rate over three years vesting on pro-rata temporis basis, with a first instalment in cash and the two following ones in shares or equivalent shares(11).
-The nonvested part is subject to the same vesting conditions as for CRD IV regulated staff.
+Beyond staff regulated under CRD IV, AIFMD and UCITS V, the variable remuneration of staff within Global Banking and Investor Solutions and Central Divisions is also subject, when it reaches at least 105 K€, to a deferred payment on progressive rate over three years vesting on pro-rata temporis basis, with a first instalment in cash and the two following ones in shares or share equivalents(10).
+The non-vested part is subject to the same vesting conditions as for CRD IV regulated staff.

-2.3.2.5 PERFORMANCE CONDITIONS AND RISK ALIGNMENT OF DEFERRED VARIABLE REMUNERATION (EX POST)
+2.3.2.5 PERFORMANCE CONDITIONS AND RISK ALIGNMENT OF DEFERRED VARIABLE REMUNERATION (EX-POST)